-Jan Soifer is a partner in O’Connell & Soifer LLP, a small Austin-based law firm that focuses on anti-fraud litigation and other high-impact public interest cases brought to combat lawless behavior.
-She has been a full-time trial lawyer in Austin for over 33 years, practicing in the 345th District Court and other similar civil district courts in this county and across the country.
-Her experience includes handling the recent successful case by a same-gender couple against the Hood County Clerk for refusing to issue a marriage license to them after the U.S. Supreme Court’s decision striking down laws against same-sex marriage; the case by Texas abortion providers against the State of Texas challenging the restrictive provisions of HB2 that have closed more than half of the abortion clinics in Texas (currently pending in the U.S. Supreme Court); a whistleblower case that resulted in a settlement of almost $100 million dollars for fraudulent behavior by a large hospital chain; and the successful class action lawsuit against the Pedernales Electric Cooperative based on fraud and breaches of fiduciary duties by its management.
-During the past two and a half years, Jan continued to practice law full-time while also serving in the elected, but unpaid, position of Travis County Democratic Party Chair.
+Jan Soifer was elected to a four-year term as Judge of the 345th District Court in 2016.
+She presides over civil and family law cases, including business, commercial, administrative, consumer, real estate, divorce, child custody, and Child Protective Services (CPS) cases.
+Prior to taking the bench, Jan was a partner in O’Connell & Soifer LLP, a small Austin-based law firm that focused on anti-fraud litigation and other high-impact public interest cases brought to combat lawless behavior.
+She was a full-time trial lawyer in Austin for over 34 years before becoming a judge, practicing in the 345th District Court and other similar civil district courts in this county and across the country.
+Her experience included handling the recent successful case by a same-gender couple against the Hood County Clerk for refusing to issue a marriage license to them after the U.S. Supreme Court’s decision striking down laws against same-sex marriage; the case by Whole Woman’s Health and other Texas abortion providers against the State of Texas which successfully challenged the restrictive provisions of HB2 that had closed more than half of the abortion clinics in Texas (in a victory in the U.S. Supreme Court); a whistleblower case that resulted in a settlement of almost $100 million dollars for fraudulent behavior by a large hospital chain; and the successful class action lawsuit against the Pedernales Electric Cooperative based on fraud and breaches of fiduciary duties by its management.
+During the two and a half years before her first campaign for judge, Jan continued to practice law full-time while also serving in the elected, but unpaid, position of Travis County Democratic Party Chair.

 Jan graduated from the University of Texas School of Law with a J.D. in 1982, after receiving a B.A. in 1979 from Yale University.
 She formerly served as Chief of the Texas Attorney General’s Charitable Trusts Section and Deputy Chief of the Consumer Protection Division, and has been a partner in a large national law firm.
 Ms. Soifer was an adjunct faculty member of the University of Texas School of Law from 1992 – 2008, teaching trial advocacy, while practicing law full-time and raising two children with her husband.